hyperspy/hyperspy/doc/user_guide/tools.rst

 Generic tools
 -------------

+Below we briefly introduce some of the most commonly used tools (methods).
+For more details about a particular method click on its name.
+For a detailed list of all the methods available see the :py:class:`~.signal.Signal` documentation.

-These are the tools that are available to all the signals.
+The methods of this section are available to all the signals.
+In the subsections we describe methods that are only available in specialized subclasses.

 .. _signal.indexing: